hgao62/finance_etl_training/README.md

 logging.basicConfig(format='%(asctime)s - %(message)s', level=logging.INFO)
 logging.info('Admin logged in')
 ```
-2. add unit testing(use pytest, see youtube video below) for 2 functions one for add_stock_returns and one for normalize_stock_data
+2. add unit testing(use pytest, see youtube video below) for 3 functions one for add_stock_returns and one for normalize_stock_data and one for calculate_moving_average
 https://www.youtube.com/watch?v=cHYq1MRoyI0&t=716s